opnfv/vineperf/docs/testing/user/userguide/integration.rst

 Executing Integration Tests
 ---------------------------

-To execute integration tests VSPERF is run with the integration parameter.
+To execute integration tests ViNePerf is run with the integration parameter.
 To view the current test list simply execute the following command:

 .. code-block:: console